 Regardless, there is so much of the psychedelic experience that cannot be explained through science or text, and this is where experiential learning becomes so important.
 We recommend you only work with a practitioner who has previously ingested the substance themselves—otherwise, they won’t know what you are going through.

 Because Western and non-Western approaches to psychedelic therapy are so different, it can be tempting to think that one is intrinsically better or worse than the other.
 While we are likely to gravitate toward a particular tradition (or certain aspects of multiple traditions), we should take care to refrain from making assumptions about the perceived legitimacy of another tradition.

 Ultimately, psychedelic therapy is intended to facilitate healing and growth across all medicinal contexts.
 In that light, any respectful and mindful approach that brings peace and healing to the seeker is valid and perfectly legitimate.
-If you need help determining which option is right for you, we encourage you to book a free discovery call with us today.
+If you need help before, during, and after your psychedelic experience, we encourage you to book a free call with a psychedelic guide today.